 Wat Suan Dok is believed to have been constructed in 1373 under the reign of King Keu Na who ruled over the ancient Lanna Kingdom.

-The aim of building the temple was to facilitate the visit of a respected priest as well as provide him a place to stay during the harsh seasons of Northern Thailand.
+The aim of building the temple was to facilitate the visit of a respected priest as well as provide him with a place to stay during the harsh seasons of Northern Thailand.

 Wat Suan Dok Buddhist Temple & Meditation Retreat, Chiang Mai Thailand